Antisemitism in Europe: Netherlands

 The Netherlands has the second highest incidence of antisemitic incidents in the European Union.
-However, it is difficult to obtain exact figures because the specific groups against whom attacks are made are not specifically identified in police reports, and analyses of police data for antisemitism, therefore, rely on keyword searches, e.g. Jew or Israel.
 According to Centre for Information and Documentation on Israel (CIDI), a pro-Israel lobby group in the Netherlands, the number of antisemitic incidents reported in the whole of the Netherlands was 108 in 2008, 93 in 2009, and 124 in 2010.
 Some two-thirds of this are acts of aggression.
 There are approximately 52 000 Dutch Jews.

 According to the NRC Handelsblad newspaper, the number of antisemitic incidents in Amsterdam was 14 in 2008 and 30 in 2009.
-In 2010, Raphaël Evers, an orthodox rabbi in Amsterdam, told the Norwegian newspaper Aftenposten that Jews can no longer be safe in the city anymore due to the risk of violent assaults.
+In 2010, Raphaël Evers, an orthodox rabbi in Amsterdam, told the Norwegian newspaper Aftenposten that Jews can no longer be safe in the city due to the risk of violent assaults.
 "We Jews no longer feel at home here in the Netherlands.
 Many people talk about moving to Israel," he said.
 In 2013, the Dutch Center for Reports on Discrimination (CIDI) noted that there is more antisemitism on the Internet than ever before in its 17-year history.

+In March 2026, an explosive device was detonated at the entrance of a synagogue in Rotterdam causing fire.
+No one was injured.
+Several suspects were later arrested.

+In March and July 2026, Dutch police arrested four suspects from Amsterdam in connection with an explosive or arson alleged plot to attack a synagogue near Adriaan Pauwlaan in Heemstede, near Haarlem.
+Two of the suspects arrested in March near the synagogue in the area of concealed powerful fireworks, were minors.